modiimedia/arri/docs/creating-a-custom-generator.md

 -   Create clients that notify the server what version they are on with the `client-version` header.
     -   This version should come from the `info.version` field in the app definition file.
 -   Create clients that are tolerant to server side changes.
 [See below](#creating-tolerant-clients).

-There are no recommended practices or conventions if you are using arri to generate something other than a client (i.e. Docs).
-Do whatever you want in that case.

 ### Creating tolerant clients